vash2341/VFDPara/README.md

 # C#
 Program currently works on certain conditions on Kyle's local machine.
 Conditions:
 1. Job is only for M-Units
-2. Job us fir 0-10v DV Parameters
+2. Job us for 0-10v DV Parameters
 3. VFD Parameter sheets are in local drive at specified location

 Project Next Step/Difficulty: